-In this example, we asked members to comment and tag their favorite local businesses and also asked specifically for restaurants.
+In this example, we asked people to comment and tag their favorite local businesses and also asked specifically for restaurants.
 We learned SO much and were also able to develop some nice organic connections with local businesses.

 The contest was very inexpensive and easy to run -- even just a $10 Dunkin Donuts card is enough to encourage participation.

-Well… social media is all about building relationships with members.
+Well… social media is all about building relationships.
 And we do that by trying to be authentic and caring about what people do and where they like to go.
-So, we’ve now created a spreadsheet of these preferences and use them to inspire the content we share.
+So, we’ve now created a spreadsheet of these preferences and use them to inspire the content we share in the future.

-We track when and where local attractions and information about favorite hobbies are shared, and we make sure that we tag any local attractions when possible, which again boosts the organic reach of the Credit Union or Bank's social media content.[DOWNLOAD NOW: Free Credit Union Staff Social Media Policies & Procedures Template]
+We track when and where we share local attractions, and information about favorite hobbies, and we make sure that we tag any relevant IG accounts when possible, which again boosts the organic reach of the Credit Union or Bank's social media content.[DOWNLOAD NOW: Free Credit Union Staff Social Media Policies & Procedures Template]

 - When you are on social media, what platforms do you prefer? (provide answer list of options)